Austin Hedges Player Props: Pirates vs. Reds

 Austin Hedges At The Plate

-- Hedges has a hit in four of nine games played this year (44.4%), but zero multi-hit games.
+- Hedges has a base hit in five of 10 games played this season (50.0%), but no multi-hit games.

-- In nine games played this year, he has not gone deep.
+- In 10 games played this year, he has not gone deep.

-- Hedges has driven in a run twice this season, but just one in each of those games.
+- Hedges has picked up an RBI twice this season, but just one in each of those games.

 - He has scored a run in two games this year, and had multiple runs in one of those games.